liuzheng1990/ESP8266_Arduino-SerialCli/README.md

 ## How to use Neutrino

 Using Neutrino is simple.
-Here is a chunk of sample code.
+Here is a chunk of sample codes.
 The step-by-step explanations are below the codes.
 ```
 #include <Neutrino.h> // you can either enter this line or
                       // click "Neutrino" in "Sketch->Include Library->Neutrino".